 4.4.1 Comparison with Redd-Based Estimates

 Comparisons between redd-based estimates and SONAR-based estimates can be seen in Table 4.7 and Figure 4.7.
-In the three years with comparable estimates, SONAR-based estimates were significantly higher than redd-based ones each year.
+In the four years with comparable estimates, SONAR-based estimates were significantly higher than redd-based estimates each year.
 The redd-based estimates did not fall within the 95% confidence intervals of the SONAR-based estimates, but they were consistently about half of the SONAR-based estimates (35.8 - 58.6%).

 Table 4.7: Annual redd-based estimates of winter steelhead spawners in the Dungeness River and SONAR-based estimates of steelhead escapement between Feb 1 and June 15, with standard error and 95% confidence intervals.